xp-dojo/tdd-bank-account-java/README.md

 # Driving out a Bank Account with TDD

 This session will be fun.
-That's the primary objective, have fun and code ... that's it!
+That's the primary objective, have fun and code.
+That's it!
 In this session we will talk for a little bit about why XP practices are important and then we can write some code practicing two of the most fundamental ones.

-The code will be super easy, this is not about writing complicated code ... quite the opposite.
-We will get pairs of you to build really simply test driven code.
-It will make you rethink how you write code from now on.
+The code will be super easy, this is not about writing complicated code, quite the opposite.
+We will get pairs of you to build really simple test driven code.
+It will make you rethink how you write code.
 For those of you after more of a challenge, we have included some optional Object Oriented (calisthenics) rules to apply.

 Come in pairs or make new friends on the day.
-Please all __bring your own laptop__ (we dont have any to share) with your favourite IDE installed (we will have prepared using IntelliJ and trust that Eclipse will work).
+Please all __bring your own laptop__  with your favourite IDE installed.

 Two key things to learn / practice in this Kata: